HStewart23/HStewart23.github.io/README.md

- #You can view it here - >  https://hstewart23.github.io/calculator-for-application/ :point-left:
+### You can view it :point_right: https://hstewart23.github.io/calculator-for-application/

 Calculator I made for my application to Founders and Coders.
 - multiplies